Beautiful Minds

 (3) A Little Matter Of Gender - The Mysterious World Of The Savants

-As a little girl Temple Grandin didn´t speak at all.
-She rather repeated words and sentences she picked up like a tape recorder.
-Eventually she did learn the language of men like others learn foreign languages.
-But Temple always felt at home in the language of animals, who – like her – think in pictures and not in words.
-Today Dr. Temple Grandin is a leading expert in the design of cattle breeding farms because she knows the fears of cows, pigs and sheep by heart.
-Yet the thoughts and minds of average people are still a mystery to her, in her life she will never be able to fall in love.
+As a little girl, Temple Grandin didn’t speak at all.
+Instead, she repeated words and sentences she had picked up, parrot-fashion.
+Eventually she did learn to speak like others learn a foreign language — with effort and method rather than instinct.
+But Temple always felt more at home in the language of animals, who — like her — think in pictures rather than words.
+Today, Dr. Temple Grandin is a leading expert in the design of livestock facilities, because she understands the fears of cows, pigs and sheep from the inside.
+Yet the thoughts and minds of ordinary people remain a mystery to her — and she says she will never be able to fall in love.

-Christopher Taylor wouldn´t be able to find the way to the pub in the village he has been living in for 20 years, but he can read newspapers in almost 25 different languages.
-Scientists like Simon Baron-Cohen think that an overdose of the male sex hormone testosterone in the embryo stage is responsible for extreme forms in the male brain that leads to autism and in some cases to the abilities of the savants.
+Christopher Taylor wouldn’t be able to find his way to the pub in the village he has lived in for 20 years — yet he can read newspapers in almost 25 different languages.
+Scientists like Simon Baron-Cohen believe that an overdose of the male sex hormone testosterone during the embryonic stage is responsible for extreme variations in the male brain, leading in some cases to autism and, in others, to the extraordinary abilities of savants.

-Are men and women principally wired differently?
-Are men more likely to be aggressive and violent because areas deep in their brains make them that way?
-Is the average female brain less system-talented but good in communication, balancing and sympathy?
+Are men and women fundamentally wired differently?
+Are men more prone to aggression and violence because of deep-seated structures in their brains?
+Is the average female brain less system-oriented but stronger in communication, empathy and balance?

-As a little girl Temple Grandin didn´t speak at all.
-She rather repeated words and sentences she picked up like a tape recorder.
-Eventually she did learn the language of men like others learn foreign languages.
-But Temple always felt at home in the language of animals, who – like her – think in pictures and not in words.
-Today Dr. Temple Grandin is a leading expert in the design of cattle breeding farms because she knows the fears of cows, pigs and sheep by heart.
-Yet the thoughts and minds of average people are still a mystery to her, in her life she will never be able to fall in love.
+As a little girl, Temple Grandin didn’t speak at all.
+Instead, she repeated words and sentences she had picked up, parrot-fashion.
+Eventually she did learn to speak like others learn a foreign language — with effort and method rather than instinct.
+But Temple always felt more at home in the language of animals, who — like her — think in pictures rather than words.
+Today, Dr. Temple Grandin is a leading expert in the design of livestock facilities, because she understands the fears of cows, pigs and sheep from the inside.
+Yet the thoughts and minds of ordinary people remain a mystery to her — and she says she will never be able to fall in love.

-Christopher Taylor wouldn´t be able to find the way to the pub in the village he has been living in for 20 years, but he can read newspapers in almost 25 different languages.
-Scientists like Simon Baron-Cohen think that an overdose of the male sex hormone testosterone in the embryo stage is responsible for extreme forms in the male brain that leads to autism and in some cases to the abilities of the savants.
+Christopher Taylor wouldn’t be able to find his way to the pub in the village he has lived in for 20 years — yet he can read newspapers in almost 25 different languages.
+Scientists like Simon Baron-Cohen believe that an overdose of the male sex hormone testosterone during the embryonic stage is responsible for extreme variations in the male brain, leading in some cases to autism and, in others, to the extraordinary abilities of savants.

-Are men and women principally wired differently?
-Are men more likely to be aggressive and violent because areas deep in their brains make them that way?
-Is the average female brain less system-talented but good in communication, balancing and sympathy?
+Are men and women fundamentally wired differently?
+Are men more prone to aggression and violence because of deep-seated structures in their brains?
+Is the average female brain less system-oriented but stronger in communication, empathy and balance?

 3 part-sereis shot in HDTV on original locations in Germany, France, USA, Australia, Italy, Ireland and the United Kingdom